What is a Certified Nursing Assistant’s Salary Compared to a Caregiver’s Salary?

 What to Expect from a CNA Program

 “You’ll get great training,” Promise responds enthusiastically, when asked what one could expect from the certified nurse aide program with Southern Careers Institute.
 “In 5 weeks, SCI helps with your clinicals, they help you with the job process, your applications and resume.”
-And although the job outlook for nursing assistants and orderlies is growing at a 17% rate between now and 2024 (Labor of Bureau Statistics), employers want to ensure that new hires have what it takes to be successful in the role.
+And although the job outlook for nursing assistants and orderlies is growing at 9% which is faster than average, many employers want to ensure that new hires have what it takes to be successful in the role.
 “We require either 1 year of experience as a caregiver or your nurse aide certification,” says Nicole Vielma, Human Resources Coordinator for Griswold Home Care, a nationwide home care service provider headquartered in San Antonio who recently hired Promise as one of their care providers.
-She emphasizes that people working in the home care service industry have to have a passion for helping others.
+She emphasizes that people working in the home care service industry must have a passion for helping others.

 CNA is a Career that Cares